DynamoDS/DesignScript/LanguageSpec.md

 </table>

-The default value of all other types is "null".
+If the language implementation supports FFI, the default value of all other imported FFI types is `null`.

 ### List

 In DesignScript, List is used to keep a collection of object.
-It is *immutable*, that is, we could use index to get value that stored in a list, but we should always call `Set(list, index, value)` to get a new list which stores new value at specified location.
+It is *immutable*, that is, once it is defined, we can't add, delete or modify any element in the list, but we can call `Set(list, index, value)` to get a new list.

 #### Rank

-If a type has rank suffix, it declares a list.
-The number of "[]" specifies rank of this list. “[]..[]” specifies arbitrary rank.
+If a parameter has rank suffix, it declares a list.
+The number of `[]` specifies rank of this list. `[]..[]` is for arbitrary rank.
 For example,

 ```
 number[]     // a number list whose rank is 1